elainebroche-dev/anagram/README.md

 - In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu
 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
-- Any changes pushed to the master branch will take effect on the live project

   The live link can be found here - [ANAGRAM](https://elainebroche-dev.github.io/ms2-anagram/index.html)